rishabhrastogi26/A.S.L-to-text-conversion-and-Virtual-Keyboard/README.md

   => Initialization:-
       •	Initializes variables for image size, labels, hand detector, and classifier models.
   => Video Processing:-
-      • Opens webcam and captures frames.\n
+      • Opens webcam and captures frames.
       •	Detects hands using a hand detector model.
       •	Crops and resizes the image based on the hand bounding box.
   => Classification:-
       •	Uses CNN-trained classifier model.
       •	Predicts hand gestures corresponding to the image.